 The software is available as open source on GitHub (https://github.com/orion-research/coach).

-A public instance of COACH has been setup to allow other researchers and practitioners to experiment with the tool without having to install any software.
-COACH can be reached at: https://orion.sics.se
+A public instance of COACH was setup to allow other researchers and practitioners to experiment with the tool without having to install any software, but this instance is no longer maintained.

 The GRADE taxonomy, developed within the project, provides a structured way of characterising decisions for software-intensive systems through the lenses of five top-level elements, namely Goals (G), Roles (R), Assets (A), Decision methods and criteria (D) and Environment (E).
 These five elements are refined in detail to provide a common terminology that can be used by researchers and practitioners to document decisions and identify appropriate elements that could affect decisions during the decision-making process.

 PROMOpedia is an online encyclopedia of software PROperty MOdels based on a web-content management system, offering a central point where software qualities and their evaluation methods are collected.

 More information is available at the PROMOpedia website (https://www.mrtc.mdh.se/promopedia/).